dotlang/language/doc/RFE.md

 ? - q: in which cases should we allocate on heap and in which on stack?

-? - in method dispathc, there should be an exception for methods with one arg. if we have `f(Shape)` and we call `f(myCircle)` although there is no func that covers at least one argument's dynamic type, but we should call f-Shape because it makes sense. but what if we have another argument which is int?
+? - In method dispatch, there should be an exception for methods with one arg. if we have `f(Shape)` and we call `f(myCircle)` although there is no func that covers at least one argument's dynamic type, but we should call f-Shape because it makes sense. but what if we have another argument which is int?
 `func process(s: Shape, len: int)`
 `process(myCircle, 10)`?

 ? - we might be able to eliminate heap fragmentation by double referencing.
-So a heap pointer does not point to actual memory address but points to an index inside an array whose values are memory pointers.
+So a heap pointer does not point to actual memory address but points to an index inside an array whose values are memory pointers. double and int are both 8 bytes.
+Byte is 1 byte. string is a byte array.
+Because variety of storage size is not much (1 and 8 bytes) it will help reduce heap fragmentation.
+Also we should do stack allocation as much as we can.

+? - When generating redirection functions, how can we write it?
+`func process(Circle, SolidColor) -> process(Shape, Color)`
+`func process(Circle, SolidColor) -> %func(Shape,color)(^process)(x, y)`
+This is like: `getAdder(1,2)("Hello")(4)` because if output of an expression if a fp you can call it directly.
+The only thing that we can do to make this more readable is to change casting syntax.

+? - The syntax for casting can become messy.
+Can we enhance it?
+`%func(Shape,color)(^process)`
+`%Point({x:10, y:20})`
+We do not allow the developer to write custom casting functions.
+So the syntax should not be similar to function call.
+`%Point{x:10, y:20}`
+`%func(Shape,color){^process}`
+`%Storage<int, Circle>{x,y,z}`

+? - for method dispatch, we can consider any type like a range. anything will be -inf,+inf shape will be: -100,100 circle will be: -20,+20 each type will be inside it's parent. each argument's dynamic type is like a ball which is being dropped on the surface.
+The first level which it hit by the ball is the actual type used for function call.
+So for any non-tuple field, we use explicit match to remove excess candidates.
+Remaining candidates will be tested with their tuple parameters, against tuple arguments.
+So we can think of the problem as matching a set of tuple arguments with tuple parameters belonging to candidates.